Vietnamese Opo Squash & Dried Shrimp Soup (Canh Bầu Tôm Khô)

 Instructions

-1. In a medium-size pot, heat up vegetable oil.
+1. Sauté the aromatics and shrimp: In a medium pot, heat up vegetable oil.
 Add shrimp and garlic.
 Pan-fry until fragrant (about 3 minutes).

-2. Add water and bring the pot to a boil.
+2. Add water and boil: Add water and bring the pot to a boil.

-3. Once water starts boiling, add opo squash and cook until the squash turns translucent.
+3. Cook the squash: Once water starts boiling, add opo squash and cook until the squash turns translucent (about 7 minutes).

-4. Season pot with salt, sugar, seasoning stock powder, MSG (optional) and fish sauce.
+4. Season the soup: Season soup with salt, sugar, seasoning stock powder, MSG (optional) and fish sauce.
+Add a little at a time to fit your taste.

-5. Garnish with green onions and black pepper before serving.
+5. Garnish and serve: Garnish with green onions and ground black pepper before serving.